nickserv/danamccurdy.com/_posts/2019-02-13-instant-karma.md

 our hearts or minds.

-We are the conscious components of a super-consciousness, always growing and morphing as we feed it, and our peace of mind, our spiritual well being, and maybe our survival depend more and more on how we feed it.
+We are the conscious components of an expanding super-consciousness, growing and morphing as we feed it.

+And our peace of mind,
+our spiritual well being,
+perhaps our survival
+depend more and more
+on how we feed it.